khuang93/khuang93.github.io/index.md

 # **Kailin Huang**

 ## About Me
-I am a graduating master student from ETH Zürich Mechanical Engineering, Robotics.
+I am a newly graduted master student from ETH Zürich Mechanical Engineering, Robotics.
 My focus is on Computer Vision and Visual Localization and Mapping.

 I was born in China and grew up there.
 I moved to Germany with my parents when I was 15.
-After finishing the German highschool (Abitur), I decided to study mechanical engineering at ETH Zurich and came to Switzerland.
+After finishing the German highschool (Abitur), I decided came to Switzerland to study mechanical engineering at ETH Zurich.

 I speak Chinese, English and German fluently and can, after several years of stuggle, also understand Swiss German. ;)